 This is the old standard these days.
 Most businesses have some form of email marketing activity going on.
-Even though open rates have fallen over the years, when integrated with a sophisticated content marketing strategy; email can still pack a punch.
+Even though open rates have fallen over the years, email can still pack a punch when integrated with a sophisticated content marketing strategy.
 The key is getting the prospects to engage with the business so that your sales force can quickly begin to qualify and build a business relationship.

-As professional marketers, we now know that a multi-channel approach that leverages the benefits of all three channels can have a compounding effect on your marketing efforts.
-There are a number of other activities and investments that a marketing department can invest in, and each business and market is different, but today the above 3 should be staples for any marketing program focused on lead generation.
+As professional marketers, we now know that a multi-channel approach that leverages all three channels' benefits can have a compounding effect on your marketing efforts.
+There are several other activities and investments that a marketing department can invest in, and each business and market is different.
+Still, today the above three should be staples for any marketing program focused on lead generation.